-No side effects as a result of the darbepoetin alfa are observed.
+No side effects from darbepoetin alfa have been observed.
 Patient H's blood pressure remains stable, with no signs or symptoms of a blood clot.

 The clinician orders the weekly monitoring of Hgb and HCT to continue with the darbepoetin alfa held if the Hgb is greater than 11.5 g/dL.
-If the medication is held more than once, the clinician will reevaluate the dosage and frequency.
+If the medication is held more than once, the clinician will re-evaluate the dosage and frequency.
 The patient may only need the injection once or twice a month after the anemia is stabilized.
 The clinician also reduces the patient's vitamin B12 supplement to daily (rather than twice daily) and reduces her prednisone dose to 5 mg/day.